berarma/new-lg4ff/README.md

 ### Manual method

+Use only if DKMS doesn't work.

-Type the following commands inside the project directory:
+Type the following commands inside the project directory to build and install:

 ```
 $ make